isomerpages/moe-stpatricks/_cca/Aesthetics/Guitar Ensemble.md

 | HBL week (Even week) | Wednesday<br>2:30 - 4:30 pm<br><br>Friday<br>* 1:30 - 4:30 pm<br> | Sec 1 - 4 |
 |

- In Semester 2, Sec 2 will start to join as senior ensemble.
+&nbsp;In Semester 2, Sec 2 will start to join as senior ensemble.

 Training days will be:
 Monday and Friday (odd week)